-- Use only our compatible mobile device app with your hearing aids. - Do not disable app notifications. - Install updates to keep the app working correctly. - To get a printed version of the smartphone app user's guide, please refer to information on the back page of this user's guide or consult customer support.
+- Only connect your hearing aid to the official mobile device app. - The app must only be used with the hearing aids for which they are intended, and the manufacturer takes no responsibility if the app is used with other hearing aids. - Do not disable app notifications. - Install updates to keep the app working correctly.

-- For assistance with pairing and using these products with your hearing said, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our Phone Clip+ for streaming capabilities.
+- If you want a printed version of the user's guide for the app, please go to our website (see the back page of this user guide) or contact customer service. - For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android mobile device does not stream directly to your hearing aids, you can use our Phone Clip+ for streaming capabilities and for handsfree conversations.

-Online Services (optional)
+Online Services and Live Assist (optional)